itzdaimy/RoundNeon/README.md

 # RoundNeon
 Vencord/BetterDiscord theme

-# note: this is a mix of themes (not 100% mine, made changes)
+# note: this is a mix of themes (not 100% mine, made changes to the css)